 Soup gives warmth to the stomach preventing bloating or any other stomach discomfort.
 It is also a good way to keep your weight in control as people tend to drop or gain weight during this season due to irregularity in the food routine.

-Also milk derivatives, like curds which can also be churned into buttermilk is very good to include in the meal plans.
+Also, milk derivatives, such as curd or yogurt which can also be churned into buttermilk is very good to include in the meal plans.
 It is very cooling and works wonders for the digestive system.